alphagov/rp-onboarding-tech-docs/source/pages/pki/pkiRotate.rst

 These instructions apply to you if you're using the Verify Service Provider.

 1. Send your new signing certificate to the GOV.UK Verify team and wait for deployment confirmation.
-2. Replace the old signing key under ``samlSigningKey`` in your VSP configuration with the new key.
+2. Replace the old signing key under ``samlSigningKey`` in the VSP configuration with the new key.
-3. Restart your VSP to implement the configuration changes.
-Your VSP now signs SAML messages with the new key.
+3. Restart the VSP to implement the configuration changes.
+The VSP now signs SAML messages with the new key.
 4. Inform the GOV.UK Verify team that new key is live.
 The GOV.UK Verify team will remove the old certificate from the GOV.UK Verify hub.

 The GOV.UK Verify hub now trusts SAML messages signed with your new VSP signing key.